TritonDataCenter/rfd/rfd/0067/README.md

   updated to apply changes to all headnodes.

     - TODO: what about catching up when changes can't be applied to all headnodes and/or checking if HNs are in sync.
+How about making those commands idempotent, so if the update failed... it might be partial, and you just re-run to finish (e.g. `sdcadm self-update ...`).

 - A sdcadm-owned SMF service running on each HN handles backing up data for local instances of non-HA services (e.g. imgapi) to "/var/sdcadm/restore-data"